Murder A New Approach to Legal representation

 Secure your free initial consultation with our Birmingham murder attorney at Elizabeth Hunter by phone at (205) 900-3815.
 Or contact us online today.

-Murder & Homicide Charges in Alabama
+Understanding Murder & Homicide Charges in Alabama

 In Alabama, homicide is classified into several categories, each carrying distinct legal definitions and associated penalties: